 - Basin state and territory governments.

-Drawing on written submissions received and other preliminary work by the committee, the committee will prepare and release an Issues Paper.
+Drawing on written submissions received and other preliminary work by the committee, the committee has prepared and released an Issues Paper.

 Stage Two - Open submissions process and public hearings

-The committee will open written submissions to all interested parties.
+The committee has now opened written submissions to all interested parties.
 This stage of the committee's work will provide interested stakeholders, including members of the public, with an opportunity to have their say on the matters covered by the committee's terms of reference.
-The committee may also invite submitters to respond to matters set out in the aforementioned Issues Paper.
+Submitters are also invited to respond to matters set out in the aforementioned Issues Paper.

 The committee will hold public hearings, including in locations throughout the Basin.
 More detail on hearing locations and hearing programs will be provided in due course.

 Stage Three - Develop and present a final report